 - 1. The unit(s) must be roughed in to allow for smoke alarms with strobe lights in every bedroom and living area. - 2.
 The units must have a receptacle next to phone jacks in units for future installation of TTY devices. - 3.
 Each overhead light fixture and receptacle must be wired to accommodate a 150 watt load. - 4.
-The unit must also be fully accessible ("Type A"). - 5.
+The unit must be Type A. - 5.
 Lighted or contrasting color doorbell button connected to an audible and strobe alarm installed in each bathroom, bedroom and common area is required for each sight and hearing impaired unit.

-The requirements of this provision can be satisfied by adding the elements described above to the additional fully accessible units with roll-in showers required by QAP Section IV(F)(3) such that at least two percent (2%) of all units are properly equipped to serve persons with sight and or hearing impairments.
+The requirements of this provision can be satisfied by adding the elements described above to the additional Accessible units with roll-in showers required by QAP Section IV(F)(3) such that at least two percent (2%) of all units are properly equipped to serve persons with sight and or hearing impairments.